szymonos/ps-modules/README.md

 ### **do-common**

 Common module, not depending on other modules, working on all systems.
-It is recommended to install the module in `AllUsers` scope, by running the script elevated.
+On Linux, it is recommended to install the module in the `AllUsers` scope, by running the script as root.

 ``` PowerShell
 ./module_manage.ps1 'do-common' -CleanUp